 What to Look for in Drawing Pencils

-There are a few different types of drawing pencils.
-You've got graphite pencils, which have a special kind of lead made of ground graphite (crystalline carbon) and clay.
+Graphite pencils have a special kind of lead made of ground graphite (crystalline carbon) and clay.
 Most graphite pencils don't have attached erasers, but you can find high-quality options that do.

 Then there are mechanical drawing pencils, which usually come with graphite lead.
 With the mechanical variety, you can count on a consistent, always-sharp tip, whereas standard pencils need to be sharpened.
 Both types of drawing pencils come in varying tip sizes.

-Another thing to consider is firmness.
 The lead in drawing pencils ranges from very soft to extra-hard.
 You can buy them individually based on your preference or how dark of a line you need to draw, but sets often come with a variety of options.

 With high-quality drawing pencils, softness doesn't equate to flimsiness.
 You can usually count on even the softest leads to be sturdy and resistant to breaking.
 The difference has more to do with the effect they create.
 Softer pencils make darker marks, whereas firm pencils will produce lighter lines.